 Fishnu asked, “Who from your daily life do you think is happy with themselves and really have things figured out?”

 Many people came to mind.
-Those who I’ve been comparing myself to because they always seem so happy and calm.
+Those who I’ve been comparing myself to because they always seem so happy, confident, and calm.
 Those who started life with more than me, those who seem so comfortable with themselves and others, those who aren’t afraid to sell anything.

 “There are four ways people appear happy and calm – not necessarily happy, happy at least from outside appearances.
 They could be Enlightened, they could have their head stuck up their ass, they could be masters of camouflage, or they could be lucky enough not to have faced genuine hardship.

 “For the Enlightened, all of them have made this gruesome journey to get to the other shore.
 All of them left behind their comfort and faced what they thought is the Demon Mara.